 Here at Calder Vets, we pride ourselves on providing a personal, caring and professional service where the well-being of animals is the number one priority.

-We have some of the best veterinary facilities in the North of England and eleven practices in West Yorkshire – Dewsbury, Mirfield, Wakefield, Sandal, Huddersfield, Brighouse, Horbury, Heckmondwike, Tingley, Penistone and Denby Dale.
+We have some of the best veterinary facilities in the North of England and eleven practices in West Yorkshire – Dewsbury, Mirfield, Wakefield, Sandal, Huddersfield, Brighouse, Horbury, Heckmondwike, Tingley, Penistone, Denby Dale and Waterloo.

 Whether you’re an existing customer or looking for a vet, contact us at any one of our branches and we’d be happy to help.